Let Go of Unhealthy Thoughts

 If you are afraid of heights, you practice step by step, going to higher places until you can tolerate them.
 The same strategy is used to change depressive and fearful thoughts.
 In cognitive therapy, you see how unskillful behaviors and painful mind states originate from irrational thought patterns.
 You challenge these panicky, depressive thoughts, telling yourself not to believe them.
 Then you act positively and do what you are afraid of anyway.

 Though there is considerable overlap between Eastern psychology and cognitive therapy, Buddhist training does more than offer purely rational replacement of inaccurate thought patterns.
 We could call the Buddhist approach “behaviorism with heart.”
 It enlists the power of a larger, benevolent intention.
-We begin by using mindfulness to identify the patterns of thought that lead to our suffering.
-These include thoughts of unworthiness, jealousy and hatred, revenge, anxiety, clinging, and greed.
+We begin by using mindfulness to identify the patterns of thought and the feelings under them that lead to our suffering.
+These include thoughts and feelings of unworthiness, jealousy and hatred, revenge, anxiety, clinging, and greed.
 Then out of compassion we change what is in our minds.
 We transform our thoughts as a loving protection of ourselves and of others.

 We can hope for sudden transformation, but in most cases radically retraining our minds requires steady, patient effort.
 The power to transform our mental conditioning is now scientifically documented by modern neuroscience’s discovery of neuroplasticity, which shows how our brains can be retrained and reshaped at any age.
 This supports the profound hope and understanding built into Buddhist practice.
 Like its Western cognitive counterparts, Buddhist training teaches us to look at the thought distortions that create suffering.
 For example, we can notice when we generalize from one problem to our whole life.
 If we have a loss in business or a setback in our career, we may think, “I’m a loser.
 I’ll never succeed.”